taobataoma/meanTorrent/README.md

 1. Multilingual support, now English & Chinese, please read the guide of [how to add a complete translated language](#howToAddTranslate).
 2. When you want to upload a torrent, Only need to select a source torrent file, and input the movie ID origin [TMDB](https://www.themoviedb.org), the movie detaill info will be autoload.
-3. One torrent can boundle many attrs tag, It's the key to search filtering.
+3. One torrent can boundle many attrs tag, It's the keyword to search filtering.
 4. Torrent comment with full [markdown](https://guides.github.com/features/mastering-markdown/) style support.
 5. Oper/Admin can manager users(edit/delete etc), forbidden user(banned).
 6. OPer/Admin can manager torrents, can reviewed new torrents, set torrent sale type, set torrent recommend level, and delete torrent.